davidakachaos/myautisticself/_posts/2019-07-16-pokémon-go-as-an-ice-breaker.md

 After looking at how she attacked my Pokémon, I restored my Pokémon to full life in one go.
 Then she looked around and almost directly in my direction.
 She clearly understood that I was also a player.
 I raised my hand and approached her.

 We greet each other by asking about the color of the team we were in.
-This sometimes seems to be a standard greeting between Pokémon players :smile: Then the conversation quickly got going.
+This sometimes seems to be a standard greeting between Pokémon players.
+Then the conversation quickly got going.

 Two hours later (!!) we said goodbye to each other after a conversation that ended with anything and everything.
 It was very interesting to have such a chance encounter with someone and to have such a long conversation.